 It’s not all roses.
 There’s a couple of good reasons why I wouldn’t get a Honda CBR600RR.

-Firstly, the 2021 Honda CBR600RR expensive.
+Firstly, the 2021 Honda CBR600RR is — where it’s available — very expensive.
 The 600-class of motorcycles was always a little more niche than the litre class.
 They’re even relevant for the streets, as their power is all high up in the rev range.
-The estimates are that it’ll be around 15-20% more expensive than the current CBR600RR.

 That price is so high that it’s not even going to be imported into the US market, despite meeting emissions regulations there.
 People say they want it, but Honda doesn’t believe they’ll vote with their wallets.